GNOME/glib/docs/reference/glib/types.md

-The standard C `unsigned long` type should usually be preferred in new code, but `gulong` can be used in contexts where a type name must be a single word, such as in the [method@GObject.Type.name] of [const@GObject.TYPE_ULONG] or when generating a family of function names for multiple types using macros.
+The standard C `unsigned long` type should usually be preferred in new code, but `gulong` can be used in contexts where a type name must be a single word, such as in the `GType` name of `G_TYPE_ULONG` or when generating a family of function names for multiple types using macros.

 `G_MAXULONG`